1. Candy Crush Saga Introduction

 4. Fundamental Candy Crush Tips

 - Find the patterns.
-There are things that will make a sprinkle donut whole or special candy effortlessly.
+There are things that will make a sprinkle donuts whole or special candy effortlessly.
 Recognizing and repeating them allows you to wipe the board and earn your ticket to the next level faster.
 I’m always looking for these patterns.
 I memorize which patterns lead to which special candy and then set them up whenever possible and as needed.

 - Start at the bottom.
 Crushing candies on the bottom is better than crushing candies at the top, because candies drop down, creating the potential for a cascade effect that essentially gives you free moves.